Chorlton and the Wheelies: Development

 Plots are extremely simple, mainly revolve around Fenella's schemes to make the wheelies unhappy and Chorlton's accidental rectification of everything that goes wrong.
 Around these events, the characters' simple and exaggerated personalities are on show.

 The idea of 'wheelies' came about after the difficulties of moving many different characters using stop-frame animation.
 Characters on wheels were easier to manipulate than those with legs that needed fractionally moving many times for each second of filming.
 Similarly, choosing teleportation as Fenella's principal means of transportation means that usually Chorlton is the only character whose walking needs to be animated.

-The show was sold to numerous countries around the (non-Wheelie) world.
-However Israel declined to purchase it as a graphic artist mistakenly drew a Star of David instead of a Pentagram on the front of the German-accented spellbook, causing accusations of antisemitism towards the programme's creators.
+The show was sold to numerous countries around the world.